 Meeting Pierre Bergé, his future partner in both life and business, marked a crucial turning point for the designer.
 Bergé, a canny entrepreneur with connections in both the art and fashion world, teamed up with the young Yves to give birth to the YSL fashion label — a coup that would prove ingenious at a time when popular culture was shifting away from the conservative 1950s and into the colourful, irreverent and experimental '60s.

-Perhaps his most iconic looks, though, were those aiming to liberate women from the dull confines of traditional femininity: tuxedos, trouser suits, and his signature "Le Smoking" suit are all permanent parts of fashion and social history.
+Perhaps his most iconic looks, though, were the ones created to liberate women from the dull confines of traditional femininity: tuxedos, trouser suits, and YSL's signature "Le Smoking" suit are all permanent parts of fashion and social history.
 Those styles redefined what womenswear might look like — not to mention how women were "allowed" to move in their clothes.
 While most women, of course, couldn't afford the haute-couture price tags, YSL's designs influenced how clothes were made and sold at all price points.

 His enduring legacy as one of the 20th century's most influential designers is difficult to measure.

-Held in the same rooms where YSL's boutique and workrooms once stood, the inaugural connection brings together 50 haute couture designs from different collections, as well as sketches, photos, films and accessories related to these.
+Displayed in the same rooms where YSL's boutique and workrooms once stood, the frequently refreshed temporary exhibits at the museum focus on different periods, influences and themes in YSL's work.
+The inaugural connection brought together 50 haute couture designs from different collections, as well as sketches, photos, films and accessories related to these.

-Designed to offer visitors a succinct overview of the major periods and themes in YSL's work, some of his most iconic pieces and designs are present, from the safari jacket to the trench coat, Mondrian dress and the aforementioned "Le Smoking" suit.
-Some of the more colorful and experimental pieces come out of the designer's fascination with the style and cultural traditions of Morocco, China, India, Russia and Spain; the visit is organized partially around clusters of couture pieces designed with these cultural traditions in mind.
+Designed to offer visitors a succinct overview of the major periods and themes in YSL's work, some of his most iconic pieces and designs are presented within the collections, from the safari jacket to the trench coat, Mondrian dress and the aforementioned "Le Smoking" suit.
+Other exhibits focus on his more colorful and experimental pieces, which were inspired by the style and cultural traditions of Morocco, China, India, Russia and Spain.

-Finally, two additional rooms in the exhibit offer a more in-depth look at the designer's personal life and work process.
-The first focuses on the passionate, tumultuous but devoted partnership between YSL and Bergé (the latter died in September 2017).
+The exhibits may also turn to offer a more in-depth look at the designer's personal life and work process.
+In the past, this has included documents, timelines and letters examining the tumultuous but devoted partnership between YSL and Bergé (the latter died in September 2017).
 The "technical cabinet", meanwhile, gives visitors an inside peek into how different elements in the designer's haute couture creations were sourced and used, from feathers to leather, and offers insight into the complex collaborations between artisans and fashion designers.

 Location and Contact Information: